informalsystems/tendermint-rs/docs/spec/lightclient/detection.md

 - the main logic, i.e., describing what happens when the function of the current spec returns.
-If a fork is detected, we need to report evidence (and shut down light client?).
+If a fork is detected, we need to report evidence (and shut down light client?). + pre and post conditions on lightstore when `VerifyToTarget` or detector are called.

 - We should clarify what is the expectation of VerifyToTarget so if it returns TimeoutError it can be assumed faulty.
 I guess that